Iker Undabarrena: Tenerife

+Tondela

-Undabarrena moved abroad for the first time on 6 August 2021, signing a two-year deal at Portuguese club C.D.
-Tondela under fellow Basque Pako Ayestarán.
+Undabarrena moved abroad for the first time on 6 August 2021, signing a two-year deal at Portuguese club Tondela under fellow Basque Pako Ayestarán.
 He made his Primeira Liga debut two days later in a 3–0 opening day win over C.D.
 Santa Clara, as a late substitute.
-On 23 October, he was sent off within half an hour of a 3–1 loss to visitors FC Porto, for a foul on Mehdi Taremi.
+On 23 October, he was sent off within half an hour of a 3–1 lost to visitors Porto, for a foul on Mehdi Taremi.

+Leganés

-On 26 August 2022, after suffering relegation, Undabarrena returned to Spain after signing a one-year deal with CD Leganés in division two.
+On 26 August 2022, after suffering relegation, Undabarrena returned to Spain after signing a one-year deal with Leganés in division two.
+Having played regularly, he signed another contract for the 2023–24 Segunda División campaign which ended with the club being promoted to LaLiga as champions, but he was one of several squad members whose deals were not renewed.

+Johor Darul Ta'zim

+On 11 August 2024, Undabarrena moved to Southeast Asia to joined Malaysian Super League giants Johor Darul Ta'zim.

 International career

 Undabarrena started representing Spain at under-17 level, appearing in friendlies against Belgium and Montenegro.

 Personal life

 He is not related to Eneko Undabarrena, also a midfielder who played for several clubs in the region during the same period.